nyplex/Simon-game/readme.md

 ## User's needs

-The users want to see the company's work.
-They also want to understand rapidly what they are doing and how they are doing it.
+For this kind of application, the user's needs are really straightforward.
+The user's want to understand how the game works rapidily without spending too much time reading the rules.

-Users want to have as much information as possible regarding the products they want to buy and finally they want to be able to contact the company easily.
+The second need is to make sure the user enjoy the time he spend on the app.
+Finally, specificly for this game, the speed of execution is really important as the game's speed will increase while the player plays.

 ## Website requirements